 “Show them what you’ve got.”

 The queen’s throne room had become an auditorium.
-A representatives from human provinces sat circling the central pit of lava, which was covered with a table-war board.
-Queen Anthrapas gestured for Aria when she walked in.
-Aria pointed to her minotaur.
+Representatives from human provinces sat circling the central pit of lava, which was covered with a table-war board.
+Queen Anthrapas gestured for Aria when she walked in, but Aria pointed to her minotaur.
 “Tell it to Homer.
 I’m just here to watch.”

 “Gnomes, prepare the match.”

 Ten gnomes—including Quattuor and Septem Dicem, who still wore goggles for working the lava pit—pushed two chairs to the table.
 Aria poked Homer’s belly.
 “That’s your cue.”

 “Twine!”
 Anthrapas collapsed back into her throne.
 “Get away from him and sit down.
 You’re not giving any pointers.”